 - About Us

-Part 1 of a three-part story of a single-engine airplane crash more than a half-century ago.
+This is Part Three of a three-part story of an airplane crash more than a half-century ago.

 The new year has started out in an interesting way, mainly because many of us are still dealing with some hang-around issues from the previous 365 days.

 Simple ingredients to make your own breakfast sandwich

 Whether or not this new year will continue the wild adventure of the year most recently ended or not, we are going to make it.

 This is a complex tale of a changing Kenai and of four men — not just the two dead ones — and their perhaps inevitable fatal collision.